uranusjr/molt/README.md

 that specifies the Python to use.
 The Python command is looked up in PATH, or it can be a path (either relative or absolute).

-An environment variable `MOLT_PY` can be set to specify the Python command to use if this is not provided.

 ## Subcommands